 This is the story of a valley.
 It is also a phase in the evolution of hill farming life, for however unique in character it is far from unique in its experience.

 It is a tributary valley of the upper Wye, taking its name from the Dernol brook that forms the boundary between Radnor and Montgomery.
-In it we find exemplified the words of the Mid-Wales Report of the Welsh Agricultural Land Sub-Commission … the established pattern of hill farming is in an advanced stage of disintegration due to the unwillingness the younger generation of hill people to live in remote and lonely places with little hope of modern amenities.
+In it we find exemplified the words of the Mid-Wales Report of the Welsh Agricultural Land Sub-Commission … the established pattern of hill farming is in an advanced stage of disintegration due to the unwillingness of the younger generation of hill people to live in remote and lonely places with little hope of modern amenities.

 Once – not so long ago – there were ten farming families in Dernol.
 Now there are seven.
 Once, in the days of big families, a score of children ran and shouted in the grass playground by the school.
 Seven years ago, only five children were left; the school was closed.
 It sold for £300; it is used now as a fishing lodge a few times a year by an owner living hundreds of miles away.

 The Welfare State seems to have overlooked this outpost of civilisation.
 There is a doctor but he lives in the town several miles away.
 There’s not a telephone in Dernol, only a kiosk on the main road between Aberystwyth and Rhayader, over the Wye, two miles away.
 There is no bus service on this road.

 Not a farm in Dernol has a bathroom (” the old house isn’t worth it “).
 One has a portable tin bath, and there are five children in that house.
 True, there was no freeze-up in February’s bitter weather, but that was because none of the houses has tap water.
 Usually it’s a spring, feeding into some sort of stone basin, with an old iron saucepan, or a copper, to collect the domestic supply.